Share The Love To Show The Love - NSW's Tourism Recovery Campaign With Heart

 2. Capture a photo in an iconic and inspiring NSW location, framed by your hands in a heart shape 3.
 Share the photo on social media with the hashtag #LoveNSW

-Campaign images are available here.
-Destination video, images and editorial can be found in the Destination NSW Content Library.
+(https://www.dropbox.com/sh/t87azx3qwnjoqzh/AACJvlfMnkzZpKbqbJvU72O1a?dl=0).
+Destination video, images and editorial are at the Destination NSW Content

 About Destination NSW